n3wjack/faircamp-docker/README.md

 ### Other platforms

-You can also use the Docker container to build on any other platform capable of running a Docker container.
+You can use the Docker container to build on any other platform capable of running a Docker container.
 Any extra arguments you pass in when running the container, will be passed on to the Faircamp executable, so you don't need the .cmd script provided for Windows.
 You can use it to see the command line statement used, which is something like this:

     docker run -ti -v <path to your data folder>:/data --rm n3wjack/faircamp <extra arguments>